Kiliani–Fischer synthesis: Uses and limitations

 D-galactose (4g) and D-talose (4h).
 The D-heptoses and beyond are available by continuing the sequence, and enantiomeric L series is available by starting the sequence with L-glyceraldehyde.

 In practice, the Kiliani–Fischer synthesis is usually used for production of sugars that are difficult or impossible to obtain from natural sources.
-While it does provide access to every possible stereoisomer of any desired aldose, the process is limited in by its low yield and use of toxic reagents.
+While it does provide access to every possible stereoisomer of any desired aldose, the process is limited by its low yield and use of toxic reagents.
 In addition, the process requires having a supply of the previous sugar in the series, which may itself require substantial synthetic work if it is not readily available.
 For example, if successive iterations of the Kiliani–Fischer synthesis are used, the overall yield drops approximately exponentially for each additional iteration.